lulav/LRS_Documentation/blog/2023-09-18-soft_landing/index.md

 CITROS setup-ssh
 CITROS add-remote
 ```
-then cheack that we all set with the cli command: `CITROS status`
+then check that we all set with the cli command: `CITROS status`
 ## Configuring The Project ⚙️
 After all the prerequisites done, we can start configuring our project.
 The starting point is the soft_landing devcontainer loaded and running, CITROS CLI is installed and ready.
 1. Initialize CITROS: